OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 ### Testing for Access to Resources Assigned to a Different Role

 For example analyze an application that uses a shared directory to store temporary PDF files for different users.
-Suppose that documentABC.pdf should be accessible only by the user test1 with roleA.
-Verify if user test2 with roleB can access that resource.
+Suppose that `documentABC.pdf` should be accessible only by the user `test1` with `roleA`.
+Verify if user `test2` with `roleB` can access that resource.

 ### Testing for Special Request Header Handling

-Some applications support non-standard headers such as X-Original-URL or X-Rewrite-URL in order to allow overriding the target URL in requests with the one specified in the header value.
+Some applications support non-standard headers such as `X-Original-URL` or `X-Rewrite-URL` in order to allow overriding the target URL in requests with the one specified in the header value.

 This behavior can be leveraged in a situation in which the application is behind a component that applies access control restriction based on the request URL.

 The kind of access control restriction based on the request URL can be, for example, blocking access from Internet to an administration console exposed on `/console` or `/admin`.

-To detect the support for the header X-Original-URL or X-Rewrite-URL, the following steps can be applied.
+To detect the support for the header `X-Original-URL` or `X-Rewrite-URL`, the following steps can be applied.

 #### 1. Send a Normal Request without Any X-Original-Url or X-Rewrite-Url Header